ADHD & AuDHD Assessment:

 People with ADHD often have wide-ranging interests, paving the way for multipotentiality.
 We tend to be creative, intuitive, ingenious, and energetic.
 The ADHD brain can track multiple conversations at once while hyperfocusing intensely on topics of deep interest.
 Living with ADHD requires creative problem-solving and resilience to navigate obstacles and setbacks.
 These traits—curiosity, adaptability, ingenuity, and multipotentiality—foster exploration, innovation, and entrepreneurial thinking.
 You can learn how to manage attentional weaknesses, hyperactivity, impulsivity, and executive functioning challenges; however, ADHD traits like creativity, resilience, and ingenuity are often inherent gifts.

-Autism is not simply a diagnosis to be managed — it is a neurodevelopmental difference that can come with strengths.
+AuDHD is not simply a diagnosis to be managed — it is a neurodevelopmental difference that can come with strengths.
 Many autistic individuals demonstrate deep focus, exceptional pattern recognition, intellectual rigor, and a strong internal moral compass.
 We may experience the world with heightened sensory awareness and emotional depth, bringing richness and intensity to our interests, relationships, and creative pursuits.
-While challenges do arise in a world designed for neurotypical norms, autism also reflects authenticity, integrity, and the capacity for deep expertise and meaningful connection.
+While challenges do arise in a world designed for “neurotypical” norms, autism also reflects authenticity, integrity, and the capacity for deep expertise and meaningful connection.
 My approach honors both the struggles and the gifts, helping individuals understand and leverage their strengths while building supportive strategies for areas of difficulty.

 ADHD and AuDHD Assessments